-Hudway Glass is a $50 heads-up display for any car, but it’s too good to be true
+Hudway Glass is a $50 head-up display for any car, but it’s too good to be true

 Should you buy it?

-No. Without substantial improvements to the mounting system, there are better alternatives in the market.
-Or simply save your money for the local tourist trap when you get to your destination.
+No. Even with improvements to the mounting system, there are better alternatives in the market.
+We say simply save your money for the local tourist trap when you get to your destination.